Making Money From Home Part-Time : A comparison of Opportunities

 Aloe 2 Bee

 Aloe 2 Bee was founded in 1978 and now operates in over 150 countries under the company name Forever.
-It is the largest manufacturer and distributor of Aloe Vera and Bee products in the world, actively avoiding the use of herbicides and pesticides.
+It is the largest manufacturer and Partner of Aloe Vera and Bee products in the world, actively avoiding the use of herbicides and pesticides.
 ‘Because we are not dependent on any other supplier, we can guarantee the quality of our Aloe.’
 A valued ingredient for centuries across the globe, highly concentrated Aloe Vera gel is delicately separated from the leaf pulp and gently stabilized in a special patented process.
 Similarly to Herbalife, the product range is a variety of products such as health drinks, natural supplements, weight management products, skin care and other daily and topical solutions.
 Forever is so confident of it’s product, that it promises a 60 day money back guarantee if you’re not satisfied with anything your purchase.
-These products are available to independent distributors at the wholesale price.
+These products are available to Partners at the wholesale price.

 The company does not use animal testing either.
 As an employer, they help people to build substantial incomes and control their finances.
 ‘Our business is designed to allow motivated individuals and couples to earn what they are truly worth.